 Fish & Richardson is committed to building and sustaining diversity in the workplace.
-We work hard to attract, retain, and advance the most talented and qualified legal staff regardless of race, color, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, veteran status, marital status, or disability.
+We work hard to attract, retain, and advance the most talented and capable legal staff regardless of race, color, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, veteran status, marital status, or disability.

 These groups, which meet regularly, are influential in building diversity awareness and providing additional networking, mentoring, and professional development opportunities for diverse professionals who share common interests and backgrounds.

-The firm also hosts an intranet site that features affinity group information, a firm-wide diversity calendar, and other diversity resources.
+The firm hosts an intranet site that features affinity group information, a firm-wide diversity calendar, and other diversity resources.

 We have also focused attention on the recruitment, retention, and professional development of our women attorneys and others with family-care responsibilities.